-If a Medicare beneficiary is in an HMO, he or she has some additional Medicare rights.
-If the beneficiary feels he or she cannot get the needed care, he or she has the right to appeal to the HMO.
+If a Medicare beneficiary is in an MA plan, he or she has some additional Medicare rights.
+If the beneficiary feels he or she cannot get the needed care, he or she has the right to appeal to the MA plan.
 The Medicare beneficiary can appeal things like denials for:

 - Referrals to a specialist;

 - Approval for tests (like x-rays or blood tests); and

 The HMO has information about how to start the appeal process.
 A Medicare beneficiary who feels he or she may get worse by waiting too long can ask for an expedited appeal.
 This means the HMO must make a decision about the appeal within three calendar days.
 If you need this faster review, ask your HMO for an “expedited appeal.”

 For additional information about a denial of coverage, call 1-800-MEDICARE.

 kepro contact information